MelkorBalrog/AutoML/README.md

 Governance diagrams map the lifecycle of an item to the standards it must comply with so teams can see when each guideline applies.
 To build one in
 AutoML:

+*The Governance Core toolbox always lists all of its relationships and related elements, even when global relation filters are active.*

 1. **List the standards** that govern the item (e.g. ISO 26262, ISO 21448,
    ISO 21434, ISO 8800).
 Capture their key milestones, work products and